dlcorporation/openbazaar/README.md

 **Zero** Fees. **Zero** Censorship.

 OpenBazaar is a decentralized marketplace proof of concept.
-It is based off of the POC code by the darkmarket team and protected by the [GPL](http://www.gnu.org/copyleft/gpl.html).
+It is based off of the POC code by the darkmarket team and licensed under the [MIT license](http://opensource.org/licenses/MIT).

 - **Official Site:** http://openbazaar.org
 - **Forums:**